-The above data weight is used to determine how should be the relative load distributed for servers that have the same priority.
-If eg. The first record weight is 10 and the second recording weight is 90 then will be the second server contacted in approximately 90% of cases, and the other in the rest.
+The above data weight is used to determine what the relative load distribution should be for servers that have the same priority.
+If, for example, the first record weight is 10 and the second recording weight is 90, the second server will be contacted in approximately 90% of cases and the other in the rest.
 The disadvantage of this layout is that it is static data that does not reflect the actual current load of those servers.
-In addition, this distribution is relative only in one contacting client because it can not know what is the frequency of communication from other clients.
+In addition, this distribution is relative only in the case of one contacting client because they can not know what is the frequency of communication from other clients.

-To make it clear, in this example, you would be able to contact someone via SIP protocol on domain nic.cz.
-If you send the request for subdomain to the DNS server „_sip._udp“ and SRV record type, we get the following response:
+To make it clear, we will use the following example to show how we could contact someone via SIP protocol on the nic.cz domain.
+If you send a request for the “_sip._udp“ subdomain and SRV record type to the DNS server, we will get the following response:

 ;; QUESTION SECTION: ;_sip._udp.nic.cz.
 IN SRV ;; ANSWER SECTION: _sip._udp.nic.cz.
 1800 IN SRV 100 100 5060 sip.nic.cz.

-From the responses we will know that we have to contact the SIP server sip.nic.cz to the UDP port 5060.
+From the responses we will learn that we have to contact the SIP server sip.nic.cz on UDP port 5060.
 SRV records have many other uses.
-For example, Microsoft Windows used it to search for domain controllers and use it for other protocols (XMMP, Kerberos, LDAP aj.).
+For example, Microsoft Windows uses them to search for domain controllers and they are used by other protocols (XMMP, Kerberos, LDAP, etc.).

 Instructions for setting up should always be provided by the provider of the service you are connecting to.